18F/18f.gsa.gov/_services_projects/cisa-get-gov.md

 **Support for the .gov team**: We built and launched an internal system for .gov analysts to manage domain requests and support domain managers.

-**Federal/vendor agile development team**: We built a user-centered, agile, cross-disciplinary team that included federal government and vendor staff.
+**Federal/vendor agile development team**: We acquired the services of an excellent, agile software development team to work with the federal team.
+Together we built a user-centered, agile, cross-disciplinary team.